Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic Communication

 \subsection{Joint Source-Channel Coding (JSCC)}

-Separation of source and channel coding leads to an architecture that is modular {and universal}, where bits coming from different sources can all be delivered using the same codes.
-This also simplifies the code design for each subproblem, {resulting in specialization of engineers and researchers}; for example, code design for compressing different sources, or reliable communication of the compressed bits over different types of channels.
+Separation of source and channel coding leads to an architecture that is modular {and universal}, where bits coming from different sources can all be delivered using the same channel code.
+This simplifies the code design for each subproblem, for example, code design for compressing different sources, or reliable communication over different types of channels, and resulted in the specialization of engineers and researchers to specific subproblems.
 The separate architecture also allows encryption straightforwardly: as the communication system is oblivious to the {data source}, the {random bits obtained as a result of the compression} can be encrypted with no impact on {the way they} can be transmitted.
-Finally, the theoretical basis for the separated architecture is Shannon's separation theorem~\cite{ShannonWeaver49}, which shows that separation is asymptotically optimal for ergodic source and channel.
+The theoretical basis for the separated architecture is Shannon's separation theorem~\cite{ShannonWeaver49}, showing that separation is asymptotically optimal for ergodic sources and channels.